 What is cord blood?

-What are stem cells?
+What are hematopoietic stem cells?

-Stem cells occur in places other than cord blood.
-They are found in blood and bone marrow in adults and children.
-Using cord blood to treat disease has some benefits over using bone marrow.
-For example, it is harder to collect bone marrow than it is to collect cord blood.
+- It is harder to collect bone marrow than it is to collect cord blood.
 Collecting bone marrow poses some risks and can be painful for the donor.

 How is cord blood stored?

 Cord blood is kept in one of two types of banks: public or private.
 They differ in important ways that may affect your choice.

 Public cord blood banks store cord blood for allogenic transplants.
 They do not charge to store cord blood.
 The stem cells in the donated cord blood can be used by anyone who matches.
 Some public banks will store cord blood for directed donation if you have a family member who has a disease that could potentially be treated with stem cells.

 Donors to public banks must be screened for blood or immune system disorders or other problems.
 With a cord blood donation, the mother’s blood is tested for genetic disorders and infections, and the cord blood also is tested after it is collected.
 Once it arrives at the blood bank, the cord blood is “typed.”
 It is tracked by a computer so that it can be found quickly for any person who matches when needed.